delahee/haxe.opt/answer_to_at_santinellival.md

 They are usually "very good at rendering bunnies but not at real large scale game" management ( quote form Hugh Sanderson himself )

 Still, with the motion twin team, we had this game ( https://play.google.com/store/apps/details?id=com.motiontwin.monsterhotel&hl=fr ) out on mobile.
 It manages tons of sprites with many layers without major gc stalls.
+It runs batches of 15000k sprites on nexus 7 without stalls.
 Same goes for Double Kick Heroes, the game exhibit very few GC stalls

 So how did we get to here ?